 The GSM program has different options for obtaining a skilled visa.
 A number of visa categories with individual requirements and obligations are included within each option.
 The options include:

 Prospective migrants may be eligible for more than one visa category.

 Find out more about requirements for these visas on our Skilled migration visas page.

 Most GSM visas are points tested.
 Prospective migrants must meet the minimum points test before they can apply for, or be invited to apply for, a visa.

 The points test is the mechanism used by the Commonwealth Government to help select the skilled migrants who offer the most economic benefit to Australia.

-SkillSelect was introduced by the Department of Immigration and Border Protection on 1 July 2012.
+SkillSelect is available through the Department of Immigration and Border Protection.
 Skilled workers interested in migrating to Australia on a skilled visa must now submit an Expression Of Interest (EOI) through SkillSelect.

 SkillSelect ranks and invites intending migrants to lodge a visa application.
 Employers and state/territory governments are also able to review EOIs via SkillSelect and find candidates that they wish to sponsor or nominate.